Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Homotopy of directed graphs

-The notion of bihomotopy leads to an equivalence relation on the set of directed graphs in the usual way.
-Namely, a homomorphism of directed graphs $f:G \rightarrow H$ is a \defi{bihomotopy equivalence} if there exists a homomorphism $g:H \rightarrow G$ such that $g \circ f \bhom id_G$ and $f \circ g \bhom id_H$.
-In \cite{MatMor} Matushita considers a notion of \emph{strong homotopy} of $r$-sets, extending the notion of $\times$-homotopy of undirected graphs developed by the second author in \cite{DocHom}.
-Recall that a $2$-set recovers the notion of directed graphs, and one can see that strong homotopy equivalence for $2$-sets is equivalent to our notion of bihomotopy equivalence.
+The notion of bihomotopy leads to an equivalence relation on the set of digraphs in the usual way.
+Namely, a homomorphism of digraphs $f:G \rightarrow H$ is a \defi{bihomotopy equivalence} if there exists a homomorphism $g:H \rightarrow G$ such that $g \circ f \bhom id_G$ and $f \circ g \bhom id_H$.
+In \cite{MatMor} Matushita considers a notion of \emph{strong homotopy} of $r$-sets, extending the notion of $\times$-homotopy of undirected graphs developed by the first author in \cite{DocHom}.
+Recall that a $2$-set recovers the notion of a directed graph, and one can see that strong homotopy equivalence for $2$-sets is equivalent to our notion of bihomotopy equivalence.
 From \cite{MatMor} we then get the following characterization of bihomotopy equivalence.